rusavi/github-tools/readme.md

 # Trending

-Clone all github trending repositories to your local hard drive.
+Run `./trending` to clone all github trending repositories to your local hard drive.